Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-where $[x]_{+}$ denotes the positive part of $x$, and $\gamma>0$ is a margin hyper-parameter. $f_r(\bm{h}, \bm{t})$ is the loss function such as those shown in Tab.~\ref{Trans}. $S=\{(h,r,t)|h,t \in E\}$ is the golden triplets set or named training samples, and $\displaystyle S'=\{(h',r,t)|h' \in E\}\cup \{(h,r,t')|t' \in E\}$ is the negative triplets set or named negative samples, whose quality largely influences the training performance, usually constructed manually by such as replacing either the head node or tail node by random (but usually not both at the same time).
+which can be run by minimizing a margin-based ranking criterion in optimization, where $[x]_{+}$ denotes the positive part of $x$, and $\gamma>0$ is a margin hyper-parameter. $f_r(\bm{h}, \bm{t})$ is the loss function such as those shown in Tab.~\ref{Trans}. $S=\{(h,r,t)|h,t \in E\}$ is the golden triplets set or named training samples, and $\displaystyle S'=\{(h',r,t)|h' \in E\}\cup \{(h,r,t')|t' \in E\}$ is the negative triplets set or named negative samples, whose efficiency could largely influence the training process, which is generally constructed by replacing either the head node or the tail node with a negative one selected by random (but usually not both at the same time).

-On the other hand, the method of algebraic transformation on local topology adopted by the above translation-based techniques somewhat loses the global topological features in a graph.
-To extend these techniques, deepening the proximity order for transformation seems to be an effective strategy.
-For instance, RPE \cite{lin2019relation} builds a path space to preserve relational semantics contained in a path connecting non-adjacent nodal pairs with higher-order proximity.
-However, computing complexity is always the ceiling.
-For higher efficiency in preserving the global topological features of a graph, meta path-based techniques illustrated in the next section are prevalent alternatives.
+Nevertheless, since built on the mechanism of algebraic transformation on local topology, the above translation-based techniques could lose the global topological features in a general graph.
+In this case, researchers resorted to deepening the proximity order of transformation as a strategy for capturing and preserving global topology under the translation-based framework.
+For instance, by building a path space used to preserve relational semantics, RPE \cite{lin2019relation} can measure the higher-order proximity of non-adjacent node pairs connected by paths in the space.
+However, a limitation of extending the translation-based framework to higher-order ones is clear: high computing complexity.
+In order to reach higher efficiency in representing the global topological features in a general graph, meta path-based techniques are hitherto prevalent, as illustrated in the next section.